Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - issuing interdictory or pecuniary penalties.

 Inspections may be conducted through the police body specialised in health-related matters (NAS).
-Since 2017, the AIFA has had a dedicated NAS unit.
+Since 2017, the AIFA has a dedicated NAS unit.
 Regions and hospital units also have parallel enforcement powers concerning, for example, wholesale activities or pharmacies.

 On January 19 2017 the AIFA signed a memorandum of understanding with the Anti-competition Authority in order to increase cooperation and enforcement in the pharmaceutical sector by facilitating the exchange of information and data – for example, with reference to suspected abusive behaviours in price and reimbursement negotiations or counterfeiting cases.
 Further, the authorities will cooperate in carrying out sector enquiries.